Nexiauk/fableseed_stories/README.md

 * I want to be delete my own Fableseeds and Fablebranches

 #### **Admin**

-Can also participate as writers, but also have the ability to approve/reject Fableseeds
+* Can also participate as writers
+* Also have the ability to approve/reject Fableseeds

 As Admin